momandine/momandine.github.io/_posts/2016-12-16-Python-Packaging-Disambiguated.md

 I'm going to talk about something really boring.
 That thing is packaging and distributing Python code.

 ###Motivation
-I have been programming primarily in Python for about 3 years now, happily creating virtualenvs and pip installing things, and sometimes yak shaving non-Python dependencies of those libraries, swithout any idea how python code is packaged and distributed.
-And then, one day I had to share a library my team had written with another team - and lo and behold, I wrote my first requirements.txt file.
-Then I realized I should probably find out how all of this works.
+I have been programming primarily in Python for about 3.5 years now, happily creating virtualenvs and pip installing things - and sometimes yak shaving non-Python dependencies of those libraries - without any idea how python code is packaged and distributed.
+And then, one day I had to share a library my team had written with another team, and lo and behold, I wrote my first requirements.txt file.
+I was inspired to peek under the hool.

-It turns out some people think that Python packacking is sucky.
-For most of my purposes - working on small pet projects or in fully isolated development enviornments maintained by another team, this works fine.
-The problem is that the ONLY thing that Python tries to encapsulate is Python code - not dependencies, not environment variables, etc. Here is some more ranting about that from other people if you're interested: [example](https://pythonrants.wordpress.com/2013/12/06/why-i-hate-virtualenv-and-pip/).
+It turns out some people think that Python packaging is sucky.
+For most of my purposes - working on small pet projects or in fully isolated development environments maintained by another engineer, this works fine.
+The problem is that the ONLY thing that Python tries to encapsulate is Python code - not dependencies, not environment variables, etc. There is some more exposition about that from other people if you're interested: [example](https://pythonrants.wordpress.com/2013/12/06/why-i-hate-virtualenv-and-pip/).

-I'll talk later about what some other packaging tools do, but in the meantime, here's a rundown of Python's terminology:
+The biggest hurdle to getting started was understanding the lingo.

 ###Important terms
-The PyPI (Python Package Index), preivously known as the Cheese Shop, has a [glossary](https://packaging.python.org/en/latest/glossary.html) with everything that you might want to know.
+The PyPI (Python Package Index), previously known as the Cheese Shop, has a [glossary](https://packaging.python.org/en/latest/glossary.html) with everything that you might want to know.
 Here are the ones I was previously confused about:

 `module` - In Python, a single .py file is a module.
 This means that Python can be organized without classes quite nicely.
 You can put some methods and constants into a file and tada, a logically isolated bit of code.
 `package` - A collection of modules.
 The tricky thing is that it can either be an `import package`, which is module that contains other modules that you can `import`, or a `distribution package`, described by `distribution` below.
 In colloquial usage it seems to mean "a collection of Python code published as a unit".